 User permissions by New Relic edition

-New Relic autostarts each customer on a free forever plan.
+Every New Relic account starts with a free forever plan.
 No credit card is required.
 The New Relic free plan offers:

 If you need to add more team members (with Core or Full Platform permissions) or ingest more data, just add a credit card.
 You’ll be charged for any usage above the free tier.